 Business Transactions

-Represented distributor of specialty industrial products in its equity acquisition of another such company, for $22 million, and in acquisitions of four smaller companies.
+Represented the distributor of specialty industrial products in its equity acquisition of another such company, for $22 million, and in acquisitions of four smaller companies.

-Represented private equity fund in its platform acquisition of the equity of a national specialty contractor for $32 million.
+Represented a private equity fund in its platform acquisition of the equity of a national specialty contractor for $32 million.

-Represented light-industrial products and services company in its asset acquisition of a distributor of such products for $19 million.
+Represented a light-industrial products and services company in its asset acquisition of a distributor of such products for $19 million.

 Represented a provider of specialized retail services in its equity acquisition of a marketing company for $22 million.